fkochan/matic_gasnow/README.md

 ```X```  Search for Txn (linked to Polygonscan)

 ```v2 roadmap:```
-$ Premium features - can pay in USDC, ETH, MATIC
+$ Premium features
+    Multichain support - can pay in USDC, ETH, MATIC
+    Audio Alert
     redo in React